developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/advanced/index.md

 ## Programming Notes

+### Overriding the Trigger Key

+MY RE_WRITE: If it becomes necessary to override the scan trigger key in one or more applications, this can be accomplished by creating a DataWedge Profile that disables barcode input and associating the Profile with one or more applications.

+Use standard APIs such as `onKeyDown()` in the application to listen for the `KEYCODE_BUTTON_L1` and `KEYCODE_BUTTON_R1` presses.

 ###Overriding the Trigger Key
-To override the trigger key in an application, create a profile for the application that disables the Barcode input.
+ORIGINAL: To override the trigger key in an application, create a profile for the application that disables the Barcode input.
 In the application, use standard APIs, such as onKeyDown() to listen for the KEYCODE_BUTTON_L1 and KEYCODE_BUTTON_R1 presses.

 Capture Data and Taking a Photo in the Same Application To be able to capture bar code data and take a photo in the same application: